racollette/Elastos.ShadowTokens/README.md

 ## Visual Guide

 This ShadowTokens interface is intended to be a user-friendly tool to map your assets between chains.
 A demonstration of moving ELA from Elastos to Ethereum and back is provided below.
-Please note that 'ELA' refers to ELA on the Elastos smart contract chain, not the mainchain.
-If you need to fund the smart contract chain with ELA first, a tool for that is also available on Shadowtokens (see the end of this guide).
+Please note that 'ELA' refers to ELA on the Elastos smart contract sidechain, not the mainchain.
+If you need to fund the smart contract sidechain with ELA first, a tool for that is also available on Shadowtokens (see the end of this guide).

 ### Transfer ELA from Elastos to Ethereum